 MUA has built its reputation as a medical school through a careful admissions process that looks at each applicant individually.
 We want to know as much about you, the person—why you are considering medical school and what you hope to bring to the practice of medicine—as we do about your GPA and performance on standardized tests.

-MUA operates on a year-round, three-semester schedule, and new students can choose to begin their medical studies at any of three times during the year: September, January or May.
+MUA operates on a year-round, three-term schedule, and new students can choose to begin their medical studies at any of three times during the year: September, January or May.
 For that reason, we accept applications throughout the year.

-The three-semester schedule not only makes it more convenient to get started, it also allows you to complete your studies more quickly.
+The three-term schedule not only makes it more convenient to get started, it also allows you to complete your studies more quickly.
 There is no long summer break—just two- or three-week intervals between each semester.
 That means you will complete your five semesters of Basic Sciences in 20 months, and then return home to do your clinical rotations at ACGME-approved teaching hospitals in the U.S. and Canada that are affiliated with MUA.

 Applicants are encouraged to submit their documents early—generally 6 to 12 months in advance—and to ensure that their files are complete for consideration at least 3 months prior to the trimester of their first choice.
 Since the number of students in each class is limited, and the application pool competitive, the early applicants will have a better chance of securing a place in the semester of their choice.